mIRC-Scripters/mirckb/docs/source/commands/window.rst

     * - Switch
       - Description
     * - -a
       - Set as the active window
     * - -b
       - Update horizontal scrollbar width for the listbox
     * - -B
       - Prevent window from using an internal border
     * - -c
       - Close window
     * - -C
       - Center window
     * - -d
       - Create a separate desktop window (separate button in Windows taskbar) instead of a mIRC mdi window
     * - -D
       - Enables @window's upper-left system menu choice to toggle @window between mdi/desktop without closing the window
     * - -e[N]
       - Enable editbox; 0 = single, 1 = multi, 2 = auto, 3 = default
     * - -f
       - Makes the w h the required width and height of the text display area (instead of the window size)
     * - -g[N]
       - Set/Unset highlight for window button; 0 = none, 1 = message colour, 2 = highlight colour, 3 = event colour
     * - -h
       - hide window (from the switchbar / treebar - it is still visible in mIRC's Window menu)
     * - -H
       - Enables auto-hide for a side-listbox
     * - -i
       - Associate window with the active connection
     * - -j[N]
       - Change max lines.
 If N=0 or -j not used, max lines changes with current setting for mirc-Options/Other/WindowBuffer that defaults as 5000.
 Adding lines to full window causes lines at top of window to be deleted.
     * - -k[N]
       - Hides the @ prefix; 0 = hide, 1 = show
     * - -l[N]
       - Listbox, n - width (character count)
     * - -m
       - Enable line marker in the window
     * - -M
       - Trims off the text at tab stops
     * - -n[N]
       - Minimize window; 2 = Hide auto-expanding @Treebar item
     * - -o
       - (used with -d) keep the desktop window on top of other windows
     * - -p
-      - Creates a :doc:`pIcture wIndows </intermediate/gui_scripting.html#picture-windows>`
+      - Creates a :ref:`picture_windows`
     * - -r
       - Restore window
     * - -R
       - Reset window position to previously saved position
     * - -s
       - Sorts the main window (can be text or listbox)
     * - -S
       - Sort the side-listbox
     * - -u
       - Removes on-top setting (-o)
     * - -v
       - Close window when associated status window is closed
     * - -w[N]
       - Show/hide window from treebar or switchbar; 0 = hide from both, 1 = show in switchbar, 2 = show in treebar, 3 = show in both
     * - -x
       - Maximize window
     * - -y
       - Disables logging menu for window.
     * - -z[N]
       - Place window button at end of switchbar; 0 = restore original position, 1 = place window at end.
 If [N] is not given it defaults to 1

 Tab Switches
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^

 .. list-table::
     :widths: 15 85